NeDDy3z/Traffair/doc/documentation.md

 Planes also have their data right on them, but to recieve all necessary data, player has to "contact" them for them to appear in the sidebar.
 To retrieve data from a specific aircraft, any script can call the get_plane_data function to obtain the desired information from a plane.
 This mechanism enables other parts of the game to efficiently utilize information about the movement and status of aircraft.
+### Used Architectures
+- Component-based Architecture
+	- Each element of the game, such as planes, UI, settings, logging, and game mechanics, is organized into separate components or scripts.
+This allows for easier management, maintenance, and scalability of the project.
+Additionally, the GDScrpit language supports this.
+- Entity-Component-System:
+	- ECS divides the game into individual entities (objects in the game), components (functionality added to entities), and systems (component managers).
+	- This is used in a few places across the game, such as planes and runways.
+Planes have a separate objects and scripts for e.g. the body which is controlling where to move and how fast and the description showing how data of the plane.
+- Command pattern:
+	- The Command Pattern is a behavioral design pattern that encapsulates a request as an object.
+	- Used for commanding a plane what to do, or in Settings
+- Object pooling (Not used and here's why)
+	- The main point of pooling is to pre-instantiate an object multiple times, store all instances in an array, and continuously reuse those instances instead of instantiating and destroying objects on the fly.
+	- This approach should be used when using a garbage-collected language like C#, however GDScript is not garbage-collecting language, the nodes and resources are reference-counted, and when there is no reference to them, they get freed instantly
 ### Logging
 Basic logging is used to write to file and console what is happening in the game for the debugging purposes.